 Donegal: Odhrán Mac Niallais

-This is perhaps slightly mischievous given that he's still only 24, but it was too hard to resist putting Mac Niallais in.
+This is perhaps slightly mischievous given that he's still only 26, but it was too hard to resist putting Mac Niallais in.
 The socks around the ankles, the languid kicking style, the ability to ghost into spaces - Mac Niallais in the heat of Ulster championship looks like a gent strolling casually down to his favourite greasy spoon for Sunday brunch.
 Paddy McBrearty must feel like singing when Mac Niallais receives the ball.
-And yes, we know he often plays midfield (like Finlay often did, for example).
-But he belongs on this list.
+And yes, we know he often plays midfield (like Finlay often did, for example), but he belongs on this list.
 Not least for his club championship efforts with Gaoth Dobhair.

 Derry: James Kielt